Indian Immigration Services Team

 Shrikrishna Science Centre

-There are models of satellites, energy exhibits, and fun experiments, which allow visitors to have fun when learning.
-The science demonstration in 3D and planetarium like displays are some of the key features that fascinate both the young and the old.
-Located in central Patna, near Gandhi Maidan, Shrikrishna Science Centre Patna is an attraction site that a family and a student can visit to have entertainment as well as innovativeness together with knowledge.
+There are models of satellites, energy exhibits, and fun experiments, which allow visitors to have fun while learning.
+The science demonstration in 3D and planetarium-like displays are some of the key features that fascinate both the young and the old.
+Located in central Patna, near Gandhi Maidan, Shrikrishna Science Centre Patna is an attractive site that a family and a student can visit to have entertainment and knowledge, together with knowledge.

 The Srikrishna Science Centre offers interactive displays, demonstrations, educational initiatives, and programs to explore scientific marvels.